FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0000.md

 #### HybridOS HTTP Server

 HybridOS HTTP Server is a simple implementation of HTTP 2.0.
-Your app or service can can register as a request responder at a specific endpoint.
+Your app or service can register as a request responder at a specific endpoint.
 All requests sent to the endpoint will be passed by the server to your app or service.

 The HybridOS HTTP Server can